javorszky/merge-berlin-2024/merge.md

 > 40 minutes, "I can't fix this, so here's what's happening...", other person halfway through the sentence told him what the issue was.

+##### Q&A: what was the challenge for with side scrolling

+was EGA, was frame buffer, EGA it was 1 byte for 8 pixels, but 4 bits stacked in memory, VGA instead 1 byte -> 1 pixel.

+8 pixel scrolling was the norm. unless you had the documentation, in which case you knew about CTRC to set the offset, which bit in the byte you wanted it to.

+##### Q&A: how do you feel about people running doom on any and all hardware

+Doom on Fridge :D. Pregnancy test, tesla, piano, bacteria...

+##### Q&A: fave game of the ones you created

+DOOM: still creating games for it, Sigil 1 and Sigil 2, the original 1993 doom.
+Source ports.
+Working on Hellion, new Doom 2 pack (32 levels).

+New FPS, 60 people, unannounced yet.

+##### Q&A: how did you come up with the idea of shareware?

+Wasn't their idea.

+1987 the origin, when they released keen 1990 as shareware, the publisher was a shareware pioneer (apogee).
+You need to have three games, in episodes, first episode as shareware, fully free, cliffhanger, so they want to buy the continuing.
+Today's Free to play is shareware, and mtx is the rest.
+Or DLC.

+##### Q&A: without vcs, how did you manage working on same things

+Floppy disks, only 2 programmers, so when they were working on stuff, they worked on separate files.
+And then just talked and kept talking with each other.

 ### talk 2: fireside chat with jay simons: from startup to IPO, the atlassian journey